 The deferred cards portfolio have not seen any historical defaults within the Bank.
 This portfolio is secured and backed by eligible financial collaterals.
 Each month any outstanding balance is recovered from cash security held by the Bank.
-The Bank has concluded that no ECL should be levied on Deferred Cards (2019:The Bank adopted Basel's prescribed minimum floor on the PD component of 0.03%.)
+The Bank has concluded that no ECL should be levied on Deferred Cards.